MarkusWandel/battery-tester/doc/manual.md

 - Solder

 ## Tools
-Tools to construct the device as shown were
+Tools to construct the device were

 - Temperature regulated soldering iron with a fine tip
 - Solder sucker or solder wick braid to fix soldering errors